Drake Law School has provided information for current students about applying for and taking the bar exam.

 1111 East Court Ave.

 As part of the Iowa Bar Exam Application, an Affidavit of the Dean must be filed with the Office of Professional Regulation.
 For students who indicate on their graduation application their intent to sit for the Iowa bar immediately following their graduation, the Dean's Office will automatically prepare the Affidavit of the Dean and submit the same to the Office of Professional Regulation, provided the student has completed the Authorization for Release of Information form and submitted the release to Krista Magill in the Dean's Office.
 To access the form, download the Authorization for Release of Information.

 Any student who plans to sit for a bar examination outside the state of Iowa must contact Krista Magill in the Dean's Office to request completion of specific bar certification forms and provide the .

 |July Exam: Late Registration||April 1||$250|

-For more information, visit the Iowa Bar Examination website.
+For more information and the applications, visit the Iowa Bar Examination website.